hashicorp/terraform-provider-aws/docs/contributing/error-handling.md

 #### d.IsNewResource() Checks

 During resource creation, Terraform CLI expects either a properly applied state for the new resource or an error.
-To signal proper resource existance, the Terraform Plugin SDK uses an underlying resource identifier (set via `d.SetId(/* some value */)`).
+To signal proper resource existence, the Terraform Plugin SDK uses an underlying resource identifier (set via `d.SetId(/* some value */)`).
 If for some reason the resource creation is returned without an error, but also without the resource identifier being set, Terraform CLI will return an error such as:

 ```
 Error: Provider produced inconsistent result after apply